-You can copy and paste from this PDF but if you would like a copy in Word format, please contact support@nationalchurchestrust.org
+You can copy and paste from this PDF.

 Friends Groups with an income of less than £5000 in England and Wales

 This model constitution is specifically designed for Friends groups which expect to stay small (at least for the foreseeable future), and have an annual income under £5,000.
 The constitution is not meant for charities that own a building, employ people or intend to register with the Charity Commission (and will, therefore, need additional elements and governing documents).